An Oral Cancer Screening Could Save Your Life

 The team at Berger Dental Group not only wants to make sure that your smile is attractive, but that it is healthy.
-During your regular dental exam, Dr. Robert F. Berger will conduct an oral cancer screening at our Columbia and Elgin, SC-area dental practice.
+During your regular dental exam, Dr. Robert F. Berger and Dr. Pincelli will conduct an oral cancer screening at our Columbia area dental practice.
 This important test can help us identify and diagnose early signs and symptoms of oral cancer.
 Early treatment increases a patient’s chance of successfully fighting oral cancer.

 In addition, he will note any skin lesions, swelling, masses, or asymmetry of your face.
 Even the sound of your voice will be considered part of the professional oral cancer screening, since an unusually raspy or hoarse voice could be indicative of a more serious problem.

-Dr. Berger strongly believes in self-examination.
-When you brush and floss your teeth, he recommends that you become familiar with your mouth so that you can identify any changes as they occur.
+We strongly believe in self-examination.
+When you brush and floss your teeth, we recommend that you become familiar with your mouth so that you can identify any changes as they occur.
 We recommend periodically examining your soft oral tissues, including your tongue’s underside, for lesions.

 Some lesions mimic oral cancer, but are non-cancerous.
 A professional exam is the only way to know for sure.

 If you find red, white, purple, or blue-colored areas, you should keep an eye on them for a few weeks.
 Patients should pay careful attention to a wound in the mouth that does not heal within two weeks.
 Other things to look for include thick areas on the cheeks, a change of voice, chronic sore throat, and increased difficulty with chewing and swallowing or moving the tongue and jaw.